 - 1. Embedded particles are not coupled to the boundary walls.
-They must be confined by an appropriate method, e.g., an external potential or an explicit particle wall. - 2.
+They must be confined by an appropriate method, e.g., an external potential, an explicit particle wall, or a bounce-back method (see mpcd.integrate). - 2.
 The confined geometry exists inside a fully periodic simulation box.
 Hence, the box must be padded large enough that the MPCD cells do not interact through the periodic boundary.
 Usually, this means adding at least one extra layer of cells in the confined dimensions.
-Your periodic simulation box will be validated by the confined geometry. - 3.
-It is an error for MPCD particles to lie "outside" the confined geometry.
+Your periodic simulation box will be validated by the confined geometry.

+3. It is an error for MPCD particles to lie "outside" the confined geometry.
 You must initialize your system carefully using the snapshot interface to ensure all particles are "inside" the geometry.
 An error will be raised otherwise.

+'''

+class hoomd.mpcd.stream.bulk(period=1)

+'''

-class hoomd.mpcd.stream.bulk(period=1) Bulk fluid streaming geometry.
+Bulk fluid streaming geometry.